 International Internet Magazine.
 Baltic States news & analytics

-Keyword tags: Analytics, Construction, Estonia, Real Estate
+Keyword tags: Analytics, Construction, Good for Business, Investments, Lithuania, Real Estate

 Lithuanian construction company Mitnija and Lidl, one of Europe's largest retail companies, have signed an agreement for the construction of three grocery stores in Kaunas, reports LETA/ELTA.

 Results of the survey on income and living conditions carried out by the Central Statistical Bureau (CSB) show that in 2014 housing maintenance expenditure of households (1) has slightly increased, reaching 138 euros per month.

 Estonia's central bank Eesti Pank announced on Wednesday that three requirements for commercial banks issuing housing loans start to apply from this week; they are a precautionary measure by Eesti Pank to reduce the risks of a lending bubble inflating in the future, reports LETA.